onassar/PHP-JSON-Validation/README.md

 The `SmartSchema` class is not required for the validation outlined above.
-However it provides very convenient filtering for use with the [JS-JSON-Validation](https://github.com/onassar/JS-JSON-Validation) library, which handles client side validation that is based off the exact same schema file.
+However it provides very convenient filtering for use with the [JS-JSON-Validation](https://github.com/onassar/JS-JSON-Validation) library, which handles client side validation that is based off the same schema file.

 There is no difference in instantiation or usage, other than adding a `range` attribute to the schema definition.
 This attribute ought to contain an array